-Between 2009 – 2019, the number of invasive melanoma cases diagnosed in the U.S. is estimated to have increased by over 40%.(1,2) In 2020 there will be over 100,000 cases of invasive melanoma diagnosed.(3) More people living with melanoma means that more family members and loved ones are serving as caregivers for melanoma patients and survivors.
+Between 2009 – 2019, the estimated number of invasive melanoma cases diagnosed in the U.S. increased by over 40%.[1,2] In each of the last few years, approximately 100,000 cases of invasive melanoma have been diagnosed annually.
+More people living with melanoma means that more family members and loved ones are serving as caregivers for melanoma patients and survivors.

 All of this responsibility and care can feel overwhelming, but information and communication are the keys to coping.